Ahwatukee Foothills News: History

-Freedom Communications filed for Chapter 11 reorganization on September 1, 2009, in federal bankruptcy court in Delaware.
-In 2010, Freedom Communications sold the East Valley Tribune, the Daily News-Sun, the Ahwatukee Foothills News, Glendale/Peoria Today and Surprise Today to 10/13 Communications.

-In late January 2016, Scottsdale-based Times Media Group acquired the East Valley Tribune and Ahwatukee Foothills News from 10/13 Communications and immediately assumed day-to-day operations.
+In 2000, Freedom Communications purchased all the newspapers in Arizona owned by Thomson.
+The sale included the Ahwatukee Foothills News, East Valley Tribune and Yuma Sun.
+In 2009, Freedom Communications filed for Chapter 11 Bankruptcy.
+In 2010, the company sold the East Valley Tribune, the Daily News-Sun, the Ahwatukee Foothills News, Glendale/Peoria Today and Surprise Today to 10/13 Communications.
+In 2016, Times Media Group acquired the East Valley Tribune and Ahwatukee Foothills News from 10/13 Communications.